How to Cook Spaghetti Squash (Instant Pot, Slow Cooker, Oven, or Microwave)

 Cooking Small or Large Squash

-In testing, I used a spaghetti squash that was as close to 3 lbs as I could find so that I got consistent results.
+In testing, I used a spaghetti squash that was as close to 3 pounds as I could find so that I got consistent results.
 This seems to be a fairly common size in most places I shop.
 If using a smaller or larger squash, adjust the cooking times slightly (and check more frequently if using any method other than the Instant Pot).
-If using the Instant Pot, I’ve found that 7 minutes yields tender squash strands for squash that is anywhere from 2 to 5 lbs (pressure cooking for the win!).
-For all of the methods, you could also cook a second 3 lb spaghetti squash at the same time to give yourself even more of those spaghetti-like strands.
+If using the Instant Pot, I’ve found that 7 minutes yields tender squash strands for squash that is anywhere from 2 to 5 pounds (pressure cooking for the win!).
+For all of the methods, you could also cook a second 3 pound spaghetti squash at the same time to give yourself even more of those spaghetti-like strands.

 Happy squash season!